Young People

 Ringing can be done towards your D of E award or a Scout or Guide badge.

-Ringing develops key soft skills including teamwork, leadership, listening, analysis, co-ordination, concentration and communication.
+- Soft skills – teamwork, leadership, listening, analysis, co-ordination, concentration, communication and confidence.

 Ringing looks fantastic on your CV! – A 42-minute podcast, with young ringer Emily, which smashes any pre-conceptions that bellringing is something that only older people do.